 - Get enough plant chemicals in (phytonutrients) here's more about why.

-Having that framework is what will keep you organized and strategic.
-It helps you understand why you are doing what you are doing and make sure you're not missing anything.
-It’s what will keep you out of overwhelm.
+This framework is what keeps us organized and strategic.
+It helps parents understand why they're doing what they're doing and makes sure they're not missing anything.